jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/04-Creation-and-Deployment-of-an-NFT-SmartContract/README.md

-# Creation and Deployment of a SmartContracts managing NFTs
+# Creation and Deployment of a SmartContract handling NFTs

 #### Table of Contents
 [Introduction](#Introduction)